Bar Information: Bar exam timeline

 First year law students will have the opportunity to go ahead and sign up for Barbri and/or Kaplan bar review classes.
-Bar review classes are expensive and the rates are always fluctuating and by signing up early and putting down a deposit you will have locked in your rate at the time you signed up.
+Bar review classes are expensive, and the rates are always fluctuating.
+By signing up early and putting down a deposit, you will have locked in your rate at the time you signed up.

 Second Year Law Students

 Take the Multistate Professional Responsibility Examination (MPRE), which is offered in March/April, August, and November.
 (Note: Each state has different requirements for when you can take the MPRE and what score is required.
 Check with the Bar Exam administrative authority for the state where you plan to take the exam.)